 Speedy

 We got Speedy from the Westchester (NY) Reptile Show in 1997 when she was five years old.
-Like all tortoises, Speedy should live a long life.
-If she stays healthy, she should live to be 50 to 60 years old!

 My son David gave Speedy her name because he thought it was funny, but Speedy was pretty quick for a tortoise, at least when she was younger.
 She was always on the move, walking around the house.
 And when she used to visit schools, I’d always have to watch where she went because she really liked to roam around.
 She got “lost” once at the back of the stage in Springdale School in Stamford, CT, behind all the chairs and boxes and stuff, and we couldn’t find her for about a half-hour!